Christ Church Greyfriars: Post-war period

 In 1949, in a reorganisation of Church of England parishes in London, authorities decided not to rebuild Christ Church.
 The remains of the church were designated a Grade I listed building on 4 January 1950.
 In 1954, the Christ Church parish was merged with that of the nearby St Sepulchre-without-Newgate.

 The steeple, still standing after the wartime damage, was disassembled in 1960 and put back together using modern construction methods.
 The surviving lower part of the south wall and the entire east wall were demolished in 1962 to make way for a widening of King Edward Street.
 In 1981, neo-Georgian brick offices were constructed against the southwest corner of the ruins, in imitation of the 1760 vestry house that had stood there.
 In 1989, the former nave area became a public garden and memorial.
-The tower's lowers levels functioned as commercial rental space.
+The tower's lower levels functioned as commercial rental space.